-In 1919 Max Ernst worked together with Hans Arp in Cologne where they founded a branch of the Dadaist Movement: Surrealism.
+In 1919, Max Ernst worked together with Jean Arp in Cologne where they founded a branch of the Dadaist Movement: Surrealism.
 It became a new niche for artists who wanted to push the limits of poetry, design, performance, and painting.
-Ernst wanted to step ‘beyond painting’ (“au-delá de la peinture”) in his artistic projects.
+Ernst wanted to step “beyond painting” (au-delá de la peinture) in his artistic projects.
 Thus he focused on the new, radical technique of collage.

 Collage: A New Technique

-Remember that in the 1920s collage as a visual technique was very radical and novel, used solely by Dadaists.
-(Look for works by Hannah Höch and John Heartfield to see more examples.)
-As a result they were not afraid to experiment with visual elements not used in works of fine art before.
+Remember that in the 1920s, collage as a visual technique was very radical and novel, used solely by Dadaists.
+Look for works by Hannah Höch and John Heartfield to see more examples.
+As a result, they were not afraid to experiment with visual elements not used in works of fine art before.
 For example, they used magazine photographs, typography, clips from advertisements, and illustrations from scientific journals.

-“I found figural elements united there that stood so far apart from each other that the absurdity of this accumulation caused a sudden intensification of my visionary facilities and brought about a hallucinating succession of contradictory images.
+I found figural elements united there that stood so far apart from each other that the absurdity of this accumulation caused a sudden intensification of my visionary facilities and brought about a hallucinating succession of contradictory images.

 La Femme 100 Têtes

-Ernst referred to the fragmented nature of collage as “the culture of systematic displacement”.
+Ernst referred to the fragmented nature of collage as “the culture of systematic displacement.”
 As a result, after he abandoned collage in favor of painting, we can still see collage’s influence in his work.
-Therefore in Ernst’s later pieces he continued to depict figures and shapes as disjointed and incongruous with the space they inhabit.
+Therefore, in Ernst’s later pieces, he continued to depict figures and shapes as disjointed and incongruous with the space they inhabit.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!